On the eigenvalue problem for a bulk/surface elliptic system: Introduction and main results

 In problem \eqref{1} $\lambda$ is a real or complex parameter and we respectively denote by $\Delta$ and $\Delta_\Gamma$ the Laplace operator in $\Omega$ and the Laplace--Beltrami operator on $\Gamma$, while $\nu$ stands for the outward normal to $\Omega$.
-We shall look for eigenvalues and eigenfunctions on problem \eqref{1}, that is for values of $\lambda$ for which \eqref{1} has a nontrivial (real or complex--valued) solution, i.e. an eigenfunction.
+We shall look for eigenvalues and eigenfunctions of problem \eqref{1}, that is for values of $\lambda$ for which \eqref{1} has a nontrivial (real or complex--valued) solution, i.e. an eigenfunction.

-Problem \eqref{1} has been studied, as a particular case, in \cite{KnopfLiu}, when $\Gamma_0=\emptyset$ and $\lambda, u$ are real.
-The authors refer to this case as to the Dirichlet one.
+Problem \eqref{1} has been studied (as the particular case $K=0$, $\alpha=1$ and $\gamma=\omega$ in problem (1.2)) in \cite{KnopfLiu}, when $\Gamma_0=\emptyset$ and $\lambda, u$ are real.
 The study in \cite{KnopfLiu} is motivated by several papers on the Allen--Cahn equation subject to a dynamic boundary condition, see \cite{CalatroniColli, ColliFukao, SprekelsWu}.
 Indeed finding a Hilbert basis of eigenfunctions allows to look for solutions of the evolution problem by using a Faedo--Galerkin scheme.

 We remark that, by introducing an (inessential) positive parameter $\kappa$ in front of the Laplacian in \eqref{1}, and formally taking the limit as $\kappa\to\infty$, one gets from \eqref{1} the Wentzell eigenvalue problem, studied in \cite{Dambrine,DuWangXia}, which is then related to \eqref{1}.